 INTRODUCTION

-Nearly 14 million older adults aged 65 and older has a disability of some kind.
+Nearly 14 million older adults age 65 and older has a disability of some kind.
 Most disabilities seen within the older population tend to affect the life expectancy of older adults leading to a higher longevity rate within older female adults than men.
 Older adults who have any form of impairment tend to rely on technological devices that can help them function and regain independence.
 Currently, there is an improvement in the quality of over 25,000 assistive technologies out there on the market which serves older adults with numerous types of impairments.
 The high rate of long life within the older population has increased the need for assistive technologies in order to enrich the lives of the elderly.
-An effective approach to determine if older individuals are gaining from assistive technologies they use is to monitor the improvement of their quality of life and there should be an ongoing support for older adults who are reliant on the devices to make sure they are receiving the proper care needed to help improve their health.
-Assistive technology is a growing way of supporting disabled older adults promoting self-management and independence with the potential to enable older individuals to accomplish tasks that were formerly impossible.
-Geriatric physical therapists mainly focus on pain, strength, joint range of motion, endurance, and gross motor functioning of older adults through optimal physical performances which requires reliable tools to assist their patients.
+An effective approach to determine if older individuals are gaining from assistive technologies they use is to monitor the improvement of their quality of life, and there should be an ongoing support for older adults who are reliant on the devices to make sure they are receiving the proper care needed to help improve their health.
+Assistive technology is a growing way of supporting disabled older adults, promoting self-management, and independence with the potential to enable older individuals to accomplish tasks that were impossible.
+Geriatric physical therapists mainly focus on pain, strength, joint range of motion, endurance, and gross motor functioning of older adults through optimal physical performances, which requires reliable tools to assist their patients.
 It is also important to take into account and meet the diverse needs of all older adults when trying to enhance their quality of life with a device.
 The effectiveness of using assistive technologies primarily depends on whether the device is used as originally intended.
 If the device is not used as it is supposed to be then it reduces the efficiency and effectiveness of it.
 Additionally, older adults value their independence, hence being able to provide the assurance of regaining their sense of independence will help increase their life expectancy.
 One advantage of assistive technology in older adult’s lives is the promotion of a healthy and active life.
 Older adults feel confident when they know they can be assisted.
-This on the other hand will decrease fear and social isolation older individuals face.
+This will decrease fear and social isolation older individuals face.
 Many of the elderly individuals rely on assistive and rehabilitative technologies to promote and improve their quality of life; such devices can be a lifeline to increase their biological, interpersonal, social, creative, and symbolic needs.